Calbabreaker/dotfiles/README.md

 # Dotfiles

-Cool dot files for neovim, zsh, xmonad, and alacritty and other random stuff
+Cool dot files for neovim, zsh, xmonad, and alacritty and other random programs

 ## Setup

-First You need to have git and GNU stow installed.
+First you need to have git and GNU stow installed.
 Then clone the repository:

 ```sh